8hcraft/Botanica-project/Botanica Project description.md

 A) **"Nurture"** button.

-Nurture is a process of tree caretaking and feeding it  = action that grows your tree or keeping it sustained.
+Nurture is a process of tree caretaking.
+It's an action that grows your tree or keeping it sustained and fed.
+By Nurturing your tree, you are making your tree feel needed and loved, because without your attention your tree will feel lonely and will fall into **Loneliness**.

-From seed form to fully grown and well Aged Tree, that might become Timeless tree, the only thing that all of the Trees need, is a Gotchi Gardners.
+From seed germination to fully grown and well Aged Tree (that might become Timeless tree), the only thing that all of the Trees need, is a Gotchi Gardners.
 Gotchi Gardners will take care of the Trees - feeding them with lifegiving alchemica, nurturing them and praying for healthy tree growth.

 Nurturing(Feeding) process in few words: